-Mega SeminarsWorld® offers the same opportunity to gain in-depth knowledge from PPPM experts in small group settings that you find at any SeminarsWorld program, plus the ability to earn additional PDUs outside the classroom and build your professional network through shared meals and receptions attended by more than 600 participants.
+Mega SeminarsWorld® offers the same opportunity to gain in-depth knowledge from experts in small group settings that you find at any SeminarsWorld event.
+But you can also earn extra PDUs outside the classroom.
+And you can build your professional network by sharing meals and attending receptions with more than 600 participants.

 Register by 14 May 2018 for early bird rates, and through 4 June, save on guest rooms at the JW Marriott Orlando, Grande Lakes.